luigimorel/study/README.md

 ### Introduction

-This is a template for a executive study website: **Live link** [Exective Study School](https://exec-study.netlify.app//).
+This is a template for an executive study website: **Live link** [Exective Study School](https://exec-study.netlify.app/).
 I hope this becomes an inspiration to you; feel free to use components of this codebase in your future projects.
 I built this to make myself happy, I hope you're happy looking at this project right now and you're making other people happy. ❤️

 **Create some magic**